jhill1/SEPwC/source/How_a_computer_works.rst

 Linux
 ^^^^^

-Linux organises things around the root drive, which is access via ``/`` (note the direction of the slash compared to Windows - yes, they use the opposite direction).
+Linux organises things around the root drive, which is access via ``/`` (forward slash: note the direction of the slash compared to Windows - yes, they use the opposite direction).
 In root you then find a bunch of standard directories, ``\etc``, ``\bin`` ``\var``, etc. These contain the system files.
 One directory is called ``\home``.
 This is where user files live.
 Within ``\home`` there is a directory with your username.
 Within there are your images, music, etc.